psrpinto/rev2-master-keyboard/README.md

 ## Keyboard control
 Input A, any channel.

-- CC1: Keyboard output channel
+- CC1: Split A output channel
+    - Valid values: 1 to 16
+    - 0 is interpreted as 1
+    - Values greater than 16 are interpreted as 16
+- CC2: Split B output channel
     - Valid values: 1 to 16
     - 0 is interpreted as 1
     - Values greater than 16 are interpreted as 16